iamsmurph/SymBreak/README.md

 results_df = pipeline.predict_dipole()
 ```

-Below, the spatial patterning of organoids can be optimized by simulated annealing to maximize minimum dipole.
+Below, the spatial arrangement of organoids can be optimized by simulated annealing to maximize minimum predicted polarization.
 In this example, centroid coordinates are sampled.
 The user's own coordinates may also be inputted during class initialization.
 ```
 from pipeline.symbreakanneal import SymBreakAnneal